-Use a concise header to state your call to action.
+Use a concise header to state your call to action (CTA).
 The header should draw in buyers and serve one or both of these purposes, in a single sentence or less:

 - State one or more benefits of your product or service, which are directly relevant to the visitor

 Create a clean and uncluttered landing page